-EIM76002 - Social security benefits: Categories of social security benefits
+EIM76002 - Social security benefits: categories of social security benefits

 National Insurance

-There is a brief summary of the classes of National Insurance
+There’s a brief summary of the classes of National Insurance contributions at NIM00002 in the National Insurance Manual.

 Contributory benefits

-These are the benefits in the social security system that depend on the payment of National Insurance contributions, for example the State pension.
+These are the benefits in the social security system that depend on the payment of National Insurance contributions, for example, the State Pension.

 Non-contributory benefits

-These are social security benefits that do not depend on the payment of National Insurance contributions, for example child benefit and invalid care allowance
+These are social security benefits that do not depend on the payment of National Insurance contributions, for example, child benefit and invalid care allowance.

 Means-tested benefits